COLUMBUS, Ohio – A new study performed by researchers at The Ohio State University Wexner Medical Center

 Best and his team found the highest rate of overuse injuries occurred in girls track (3.82), followed by girls field hockey (2.93) and girls lacrosse (2.73).
 Overuse injuries in boys were most found in swimming and diving (1.3).

 “These young people spend more time playing sports both in competition and in practice.
-So, there’s a correlation there between the amount of time that they’re playing and the increased incidence of injuries,” said Best, who is also a professor and Pomerene chair in Ohio State’s department of family medicine.
+So, there’s a correlation there between the amount of time that they’re playing and the increased incidence of injuries,” said Best, who is also a professor and Pomerene chair in Ohio State’s Department of Family and Community Medicine.

 The participation and intensity of high school athletics has increased over the past decade.
 According to Best, some high school athletes spend more than 18 hours a week participating in athletics and many participate in multiple sports concurrently.